Welcome to the Tampa Alcohol Coalition

 HCSO SAVE Award

-Did you know that 7 people die in Florida every day from prescription drug overdose?
+Did you know that 14 people die in Florida every day from an opioid drug overdose?

 Profile of Alcohol and Drug Indicators for Hillsborough County